 Waking up in the middle of the night is no big deal if it happens occasionally.
 But what if you find yourself waking at a certain time every night?
 Could our bodies be trying to show us something about what is going on internally?

 Chinese medical texts dating back to the 13th century observed circadian rhythms far before Western medicine.
-The main difference is its premise – that our internal energy (called chi or qi) moves throughout various points of the body at different times during the 24-hour circadian cycle.
+The main difference is its premise that our internal energy (called chi or qi) moves throughout various points of the body at different times during the 24-hour circadian cycle.

 Disruption of internal energy at any point during the circadian cycle can manifest into emotional, mental, or physical health problems.
 This is a potential health issue, as each system within our body must possess the ability to recover and regenerate.
-Here, we focus on circadian theories as proposed by Chinese medicine.
-More specifically, the Traditional Chinese Organ Body Clock.
-We’ll discuss a few abnormal sleep patterns, along with the rationale for each.

 During this two hour window, arteries and blood vessels are highly active.
-Problems with either arteries or blood vessels can indicate a myriad of health issues.
-Problems with adrenal glands, metabolic function, immune system, or thyroid could be the underlying cause.
-Psychologically, elevated stress levels, confusion, or racing mind may also prevent you from falling asleep.
+Problems with either arteries or blood vessels can indicate a myriad of health issues and challenges with adrenal glands, metabolic function, immune system, or thyroid could be the underlying cause.

-Solutions include meditation, deep breathing, or some other type of relaxation exercise.
+Solutions include: meditation, deep breathing, or some other type of relaxation exercise.

 Nourishing Tip: Try a warm epsom salt bath with lavender essential oil before bed or try one of our suggested moon milk recipes.
 Vagal nerve stimulation can also be helpful.